• Skip to primary navigation

 How Long Do Refrigerator Pickles Last?

-Enjoyed within 7 days.
-That ensures that pickles have maximum crunch and have a fresh flavor.
-They are not fully fermented like sour pickles, so enjoy within recommended time for best flavor.
+Enjoy within 7 days.
+This ensures that pickles stay crunchy and fresh.
+They aren't fermented like sour pickles, so enjoy within recommended time for best flavor.

 top down view pickles on a plate